bettis007/v-nomp/README.md

 **Save the data in an offline location, not on your computer!**

 Now, switch to the `pool` account.
-First, copy `/home/pool/s-nomp/config_example.json` to `/home/pool/s-nomp/config.json`.
+First, copy `/home/pool/v-nomp/config_example.json` to `/home/pool/v-nomp/config.json`.
 Edit it to reflect the changes listed below.

   * Set both `host` and `stratumHost` to the external IP or DNS name of your server.
   * Enable UNIX socket connections by setting `"socket": "/var/run/redis/redis.sock",`, `"password": ""` and removing the rest of the lines in the `"redis"` section

-Now create a pool config.
-Copy `/home/pool/s-nomp/pool_configs/examples/vrsc.json` to `/home/pool/s-nomp/pool_configs/vrsc.json`.
-Edit it to reflect the changes listed below.
+Now edit the pool config.
+Edit `/home/pool/v-nomp/pool_configs/vrsc.json` to reflect the changes listed below.

  * Set `enabled` to `true`.
  * Set `coin` to `vrsc.json`.